-This may have been a favorite spot to sit and relax when on a break or after his shift.
+This may have been a favorite spot of his to sit and relax when on a break or after his shift.

-Staff, guests and paranormal investigators have had a large cavern of personal experiences ever since the beginning years of this very fine inn.
+Staff, guests and paranormal investigators have had a great many of personal experiences ever since the beginning of this very fine inn.

 They saw and quite possibly caught on tape the appearance of a shadow figure, saw a clear apparition of the small Chinese boy, and heard his running foot steps.
 One investigator was tapped on the shoulder.

-Among their EVP’s they heard a woman, (probably Faith), sigh, and exhale a breath, as well as a growl from an irritated spirit, (probably the door man).
+Among their EVPs they heard a woman, (probably Faith) sigh, and exhale a breath.
+They also heard a growl from an irritated spirit (probably the door man).

 All three spirits are restless for reasons both different and similar.
 All have found ways to find some peace.